stormtrooper88/Cook-Book-Milestone-Three-Project/README.md

 To clone the code used in this project you can do as following:

 to run the code locally then you can clone my git repository and run it an editor such as Visual Studio Code.

 Simply past git clone https://github.com/stormtrooper88/Cook-Book-Milestone-Three-Project into your terminal.
 Once you have done this you will want to stop the connection with the GitHub repository.
 You do this by typing into your terminal git remote rm origin.
 Alternatively, you can press the “clone or download” button on the link above that will allow you to clone the work.

-Credits

-Content
+<h3>Credits</h3>

+<h4>Content</h4>

 •	All content is of my own work through the videos provided by Code Institute’s  task manager mini project and Thorin & Co project.

-Media
+<h3>Media</h3>

 •	No photos or videos were used within this project.

-Acknowledgements
+<h3>Acknowledgements</h3>

 •	I would like to acknowledge the tutor that now extends to my time zone and their patience with my questions.